 As per standard best practice; I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.

 I have provided further details of updates available for other commonly used applications below.

-On September the 3rd Mozilla released Firefox 69.0 to address the following vulnerabilities and to introduce new privacy features:
+In early January Mozilla released new versions of Firefox to address the following vulnerabilities and to add new user privacy features:

-Firefox ESR 68.1 (Extended Support Release): Resolves 1x critical, 9x high, 4x moderate and 2x low CVEs
+Firefox ESR 68.4 (Extended Support Release): Resolves 4x high severity CVEs and 2x moderate CVEs

 Details of how to install updates for Firefox are here.
 If Firefox is your web browser of choice, if you have not already done so, please update it as soon as possible to benefit from the above changes.